Automation-Geek/LeasePlan/LeasePlan-assignment/leaseplan-example/leaseplan-example/README.md

      -Site
       -index.html

-We have covered both positvie and negative scenario
+We have covered both positvie and negative scenarios.